Recruitment process

 Congratulations you’ve arrived at the final stage of the process!

 Successful candidates will attend a paid 12-week live-in course at our National Training Centre in Rotorua.
-Meals and accommodation are also provided for the duration of the course.
+Meals and accommodation are provided for the duration of the course.

 Recruit Training Courses normally commence in January, April, July, and September each year.